joker-b/botzo/_posts/2021-11-28-Browser-Pope.md

 I'm sure you can think of many more.

 For that last one, "the Metaverse" -- whether hi-def or low-def -- is much deeper than what you see on the screen or in your goggles.
-That's largely what makes it more than just another walled-garden game.
+Those increased demands are largely what makes it more than just another walled-garden game.
 Physics needs to be calculated, poses estimated, textures and patterns recalculated, loads balanced and synchronized...
 The computation that's required beyond the visible pixels has to be deep, fast, connected, secure, and able to scale to a very wide range of complexity.

-The truth is, "the metaverse" might just be a blip in the course of history.
-Right now lots of people have identified a range of computational possibilities and wrapper a little ribbon around them labelled "metaverse."
+The truth is, "the metaverse" might just be a blip in the course of this history.
+Right now lots of people have identified a range of computational possibilities and have wrapped a little ribbon around them labelled "metaverse."
 The truth of what can be accomplished may be far more amazing.

 _Hardly anything has been invented yet._